nordic-institute/X-Road/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 **Actor**: SS administrator

-**Brief Description**: SS administrator views the details of the Member Owner.
+**Brief Description**: SS administrator views the details of the Owner Member.

 **Preconditions**: -

-**Postconditions**: The details of the Member Owner have been displayed to SS administrator.
+**Postconditions**: The details of the Owner Member have been displayed to SS administrator.

 **Trigger**: -

 **Main Success Scenario**:

-1. SS administrator selects to view the details of the Member Owner.
+1. SS administrator selects to view the details of the Owner Member.

 2. System displays the following information.

-    -   The name of the Member Owner.
+    -   The name of the Owner Member.

     -   The member class, member code.